-Safety Policies: The Boys & Girls Club of Bartlesville has comprehensive safety policies in place that protect youth – including, but not limited to, supervision, transportation, communication and prohibiting private one-on-one contact.
+Safety Policies: Boys & Girls Clubs of Bartlesville has comprehensive safety policies in place that protect youth – including, but not limited to, supervision, transportation, communication and prohibiting private one-on-one contact.

-Required Immediate Reporting: The Boys & Girls Club of Bartlesville, staff and volunteers are all mandated reporters.
+Required Immediate Reporting: Boys & Girls Clubs of Bartlesville, staff and volunteers are all mandated reporters.
 We are required to report any critical incident/safety concern to local authorities immediately.
 We are also required to report any critical incident to Boys & Girls Clubs of America within 24 hours.

 Mandatory Annual Safety Assessments: We complete a safety assessment each year to ensure we continually make improvements to safety at our Club.

 Safety Trainings: Ongoing training and supervision of staff is critical.
 We participate in a wide variety of local child safety training programs.
 We also engage leading third-party safety experts to provide guidance for our policies and approaches, including Praesidium, the National Center for Missing & Exploited Children, and the National Children’s Advocacy Center.